abhayp2204/Graphs/create/project.md

 We are required to find the algorithm with the largest sum.
 The greedy algorithm fails, because it makes decisions based on the information it has at any one single step, without regard for the overall problem.
 Herethe algorithm choses 12 because it is larger than 7.
 It has no way of knowing that the left branch still has a higher sum overall.
+The choice made by a greedy algorithm may be influenced by the choices made so far, but it cannot be aware of future choices it may make, and this is where it sometimes falls short.

 ![Tree Image](../img/tree.png)